arrowecsdk/inspirationday_automation/README.md

 echo $SubID

-Save the credentials in ~/.azure/credentials
+Save the credentials in ~/.azure/credentials on your linux machine

 In this format